KaiaWalters/KaiaWalters/README.md

-## Ahoy traveler!
-My name is Kaia!
+## Kaia Walters, Software Engineer

-I'm a full stack software engineer based in Boston, I have a passion for community advocacy.
-I aspire to use my skills to aid budding commmunity organizations and empower others to do the same.
+I'm a full stack software engineer born and based in Boston, MA.
+I started my career in software development after taking a woman an gender studies class in college.
+There I learned about the algorithmic justice league, the power that technology has to aid or harm people, and the role that software developers have in bulding the future.
+I was inspired to learn how to code from there.
+Since then, I've had the provlege of working on projects aimed at imporving the human experience and making positive impacts on the world at large.
+I'm currently enrolled in the Resilient Coders Ascend Program and am eager to learn more baout how AI can responsibly and effectively be applied to projects.
+Looking forward to what's next!

 My long term goals are to become a strong advocate for change, grow into a dependable elder, and make the ancestors proud.